Web Accessibility and OpenDyslexic

 W3C Study

 In the study taken by the W3C, they got 200 people and showed them several pieces of text with different color combinations and asked them which they preferred to read along with reading time.
-They then tested previous recommendations and compared them with the W3C algorithm (The W3C algorithm suggests avoidance of brightness differences less than 125 and colour differences less than 500).
-The user performance and preferences from the tests, among the different colour values across people with and without dyslexia are shown in the chart below.
+They then tested previous recommendations and compared them with the W3C algorithm (The W3C algorithm suggests avoidance of brightness differences less than 125 and color differences less than 500).
+The user performance and preferences from the tests, among the different color values across people with and without dyslexia are shown in the chart below.

 In the report, the areas of focus were broken down as follows:

-1. The performance, measured in reading time.
+- The performance, measured in reading time.

 Eye movement (Performance)

 Shorter fixations are preferred to longer ones, as according to other studies, readers pause longer at points where processing loads are larger.
 In their results, it was evident the greatest difference among groups is on the black and white pair, as seen in the chart.
-Most of the users tested who didn't have dyslexia (32.5%) preferred a colour mixture and only 13.5% of people with dyslexia choose black text on white background in terms of text.
+Most of the users tested who didn’t have dyslexia (32.5%) preferred a color mixture and only 13.5% of people with dyslexia chose black text on white background in terms of text.

 Accessibility needs and Personal Preferences and Testing